sagemath/sagewiki_to_gh-2022-10-10/days77/packaging.md

 Some more notes on Nix:

- * Sage 6.8 is packaged for NiX (but they are cheating, so the dependencies are not)
+ * Sage is packaged for Nix and passes its testsuite.
+Due to lack of a darwin maintainer, it is currently only tested on linux.

  * Packages can have parameters, so it is conceivable to have a parameter like "use-host" for packages such as python, blas, ...
 (To do this cleanly, these would probably rely on a tar of the relevant files from the system which then get put into the nix storage) (An example for parameters can be seen here https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/networking/browsers/firefox/default.nix )